socketry/nio4r/README.md

 * MRI/YARV and Rubinius implement nio4j with a C extension based on libev, which provides a high performance binding to native IO APIs
-* JRuby uses a special backend based on Java NIO which provides good performance even when monitoring large numbers of IO objects
+* JRuby uses a special backend based on the high performance Java NIO subsystem
 * A pure Ruby implementation is also provided for Ruby implementations which don't implement the MRI C extension API